yjmantilla/sovabids/docs/using_sovabids.md

 How it works?
 You put the pattern you know beforehand of the filepath.
 The "pattern" is just writing the path of any eeg file on the source path and replacing the part which holds information with ``%dictionary.field%``.
 The name of the field are the ones on this schema; that is, to set the dataset name you could use ``%dataset_description.Name%``.
 Notice the dot notation is used to get inside the dictionaries.

 You don't need to put the whole absolute path if you are just interested in the filename which is the case in this example.
-You could see the ``tests\test_path_parser.py`` for examples with absolute paths.
+You could see the ``tests/test_path_parser.py`` for examples with absolute paths.
+The folders of the path pattern should be separated by thr forward slash (``/``).
+With backward slash it should work but errors could arise.

 Every file on our source dataset has this name: sub-XXXXXX.vhdr, where XXXXXX is the subject label.
 So we will set up our pattern_path to: ``sub-%entities.subject%.vhdr``.
 You can also infer many fields at once but the fields are required to be separated by at least a character: